Plans are nothing… Planning is everything.

 Our first phase, for which we don’t charge, seeks to determine the vision of your project.
 We will schedule a few conversations, get a sense of your overarching goals, and give you a rough ballpark range for what sort of budget might be required to meet your needs.

-We call it the “foundation phase” because there’s so much more that goes on than just jotting down a list of features.
+We call this part of our software consulting process the “foundation phase,” because there’s so much more that goes on than just jotting down a list of features.
 This is the phase in which we come to really understand your business.
 We often will create a framework for supporting the evolution of the software solution beyond its first iteration, we’ll consult on process improvements in your organization, and we’ll address adoption and rollout plans.

 During this third phase we build the solution in question.
 Much of the work is done in the code, but we hold regular status meetings with clients to maintain control, visibility, and to ensure we can accommodate changes in plans.
 Our clients are active members of our development team and have full access to the code, our development servers, and project management tools.